xiaoxiajin/learning-journal/github-tips.md

 ## Learning how to deploy Angular projects to GitHub

-1. Create a GitHub repository for your project.
+### 1. Create a GitHub repository for your project.

+### 2. Configure git in your local project

-2.`git remote add origin https://github.com/your-username/your-project-name.git`
+`git remote add origin https://github.com/your-username/your-project-name.git` `git branch`
-`git branch -M main`
-`git push -u origin main`
+`git push origin main`

+### 3. Create and check out a git branch named gh-pages.

-3.`git checkout -b gh-pages`
+`git checkout -b gh-pages`

-4.`ng build --output-path docs --base-href /your_project_name/`
+### 4.`ng build --output-path docs --base-href /your_project_name/`

 Note: delete any ssr and prerender part in angular.json, otherwise this could go wrong. e.g.`"prerender": true,
       "ssr": {
          "entry": "src/server.ts"
       }`

-5. When the build is complete, make a copy of docs/index.html and name it docs/404.html.
+### 5. When the build is complete, make a copy of docs/index.html and name it docs/404.html.

 Note: check the "base" in the index.html, make sure no local file path is included

-6. Commit your changes and push.
+### 6. Commit your changes and push.

-7. On the GitHub project page->Settings->Pages gh-pages/docs->save
+### 7. On the GitHub project page->Settings->Pages gh-pages/docs->save

-8. Click on the GitHub Pages link at the top of the GitHub Pages section to see your deployed application.
+### 8. Click on the GitHub Pages link at the top of the GitHub Pages section to see your deployed application.
 The format of the link is https://<user_name>.github.io/<project_name>/.

 ref: https://v11.angular.cn/guide/deployment